bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:28:58

-It's also hard to see how going to PGLCs is going to have a good bang for the buck quickly.
+It's also hard to see how going to PTLCs is going to have a good bang for the buck quickly.
 Because only once many nodes have updated and have created new channels based on taproot outputs, you would actually start being able to send multi-hop payments, because only when all hops have it, you can, right?
 So, I mean, sure, you need to get it out there in order for people to be ready for it.